TobikoData/sqlmesh/docs/quickstart/cli.md

    ds
  FROM sqlmesh_example.seed_model
  WHERE
-Directly Modified: sqlmesh_example.incremental_model (Non-breaking) └── Indirectly Modified Children:
+Directly Modified: sqlmesh_example__dev.incremental_model (Non-breaking) └── Indirectly Modified Children:
-    └── sqlmesh_example.full_model
+    └── sqlmesh_example__dev.full_model (Indirect Non-breaking)
 Models needing backfill (missing dates):
-└── sqlmesh_example__dev.incremental_model: 2020-01-01 - 2023-07-16
+└── sqlmesh_example__dev.incremental_model: 2020-01-01 - 2024-01-22
 Enter the backfill start date (eg. '1 year', '2020-01-01') or blank to backfill from the beginning of history:
 ```

 Line 5 of the output states that a new environment `dev` will be created from the existing `prod` environment.

-Lines 6-10 summarize the differences between the modified model and the `prod` environment, detecting that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.
+Lines 6-11 summarize the differences between the modified model and the `prod` environment, detecting that we directly modified `incremental_model` and that `full_model` was indirectly modified because it selects from the incremental model.
+Note that the model schemas are `sqlmesh_example__dev`, indicating that they are being created in the `dev` environment.

-On line 24, we see that SQLMesh automatically classified the change as `Non-breaking` because understood that the change was additive (added a column not used by `full_model`) and did not invalidate any data already in `prod`.
+On line 25, we see that SQLMesh automatically classified the change as `Non-breaking` because it understood that the change was additive (added a column not used by `full_model`) and did not invalidate any data already in `prod`.

 Hit `Enter` at the prompt to backfill data from our start date `2020-01-01`.
 Another prompt will appear asking for a backfill end date; hit `Enter` to backfill until now.
 Finally, enter `y` and press `Enter` to apply the plan and execute the backfill: